narrative-environments/CourseCompendium/index.md

 Edited by Allan Parsons on 10 April 2021

-This is a work in progress.
+This is (and will always be) a work in progress.
 So far, the entries we have are as follows:

 * [Actant](actant.md)
 * [Actantial Model - Greimas](Actantial-Model-Greimas.md)